Daniel Muir

-Daniel Travanti Muir (/trəˌvɑːnti ˈmjʊər/ trə-VAHN-tee-_-MURE; born September 12, 1983) is a former American football defensive tackle in the National Football League (NFL).
+Daniel Travanti Muir (/trəˌvɑːnti ˈmjʊər/ trə-VAHN-tee-_-MURE; born September 12, 1983) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He was signed by the Green Bay Packers as an undrafted free agent in 2007.
-He played college football at Kent State.
+He played college football for the Kent State Golden Flashes.

-Muir has also been a member of the Indianapolis Colts, St. Louis Rams, and New York Jets.
+Muir was also a member of the Indianapolis Colts, St. Louis Rams, New York Jets, Kansas City Chiefs, Houston Texans and Oakland Raiders.

+In July 2024, Muir and his wife were arrested on criminal charges related to the abuse of their son.

-Early years
+Early life

 Muir attended Fairmont Heights High School and later transferred to Parkdale High School in Riverdale, Maryland where he was a four-year letterman.
 He played both defensive tackle and offensive guard.
 He earned All-State honors after finishing his senior season with 96 tackles, including 13.5 sacks.
 He recorded 179 tackles, including 28.5 sacks, his final two seasons.
-He also lettered in wrestling, where he finished second in state as a junior and third as a senior.
+He also lettered in wrestling, where he finished second in the state as a junior and third as a senior.

 College career

 Muir attended Kent State where he started 45 of his 46 career games there.
 He also left Kent State ranked third in school history in career sacks (14.5) and seventh in tackles-for-losses (35).
 He finished his career with 198 tackles, he also had three forced fumbles, two fumble recoveries, and one interception.
 He began his college career at defensive tackle before moving to defensive end, where he earned First-team All-MAC honors as a senior.

 Muir did not play in 2002 due to the NCAA's initial eligibility guidelines.
 In 2003 as a freshman, he started the first 11 games before turning over his starting position to a senior in the season finale.
 He finished the season with 46 tackles, 7.5 for losses, 1.5 sacks and one blocked field goal.
 In 2004 as a sophomore, he started 11 games recording 48 tackles, eight for losses, and 4.5 sacks.
 In 2005 as a junior, he started 11 games and earned Second-team All-MAC honors, he recorded 52 tackles, 8.5 for losses, and three sacks.
 In 2006 as a senior, he started 12 games and recorded 52 tackles, 11 for losses, and 5.5 sacks.
 He returned his only career interception for five yards.